 Then, once your pet’s DNA has been sent off, it will be taken to a lab where it will be tested by professionals.

-They will help you to find out more information about your pet’s genetics and ensure that you can get to know not just them but their background too.
+They will help you to find out more information about your pet’s genetics.
+By doing the test you can get to know not know your pet more and their background as well.

 Do it yourself

-If you do not want to go through the official route to find out more about your pup or kitten, you should consider conducting research yourself.
+If you do not want to go through the official route to find out more about your pup or kitten, you can conduct research yourself.

-For instance, you should contact the breeder that you bought your new furry friend from and ask to see pictures of their parents.
+For instance, you can contact the breeder that you bought your new furry friend from.
+Ask to see pictures of your pet’s parents.

-You should also consider asking them for your pet’s registration papers if you have a dog, as these can tell you the wider picture surrounding your puppy’s lineage.
+You should also consider asking them for your pet’s registration papers if you have a dog.
+These papers can tell you the wider picture surrounding your puppy’s lineage.

 They may be able to give you an overview of your dog’s wider relatives.

-You could also contact the American Kennel Club and ask them to search for your dog’s details or look at your dog’s AKC-Certified Pedigree, which is, in essence, their family tree.
+You could also contact the American Kennel Club and ask them to search for your dog’s details.
+Or you can look at your dog’s AKC-Certified Pedigree, which is, in essence, their family tree.

 Pets often have distinguishing features that can help you to determine what breed they are, such as their snout size and tail length.